OscarKodes/100-Days-of-Data-Projects/README.md

     - Prepare the data by arranging all titles and comments into a single string

     - Arrange dataframe as post_id and title_and_comments

+---

+### Day 93 - Oct 1, 2022

+**Tasks Done**

+- Subreddit AsianAmerican Text Analysis NLP

+    - Text cleaning
+    - LDA topic analysis
+    - Experimenting with stop words and K clusters

+- It seems the posts on this subreddit can be divided into four categories:

+    - Culture
+    - Movies
+    - Racism against Chinese
+    - Racism over time
+        - (Maybe there is a way to combine two clusters?)